 This recipe is not for smoked pheasant under glass...it's for pheasant under chicken skin.
 I use the skins from chicken leg quarters to protect the delicate wild pheasant breasts from the drying effect of the smoker.
 The fatty chicken skin helps the smoking pheasant retain moisture and adds a bit of flavor.

 pheasant breasts, skinned

-skin from leg quarters
+4 chicken skin from chicken leg quarters

 Dissolve the salt in the cold water to make the brine.
 Soak the pheasant in the brine overnight, but no more than eight hours.
 When the birds are finished brining, rinse them and dry them off with paper towels.

 I use one whole piece and one half piece of the leg quarter skins on each breast.
 When the skin is in place, secure it with toothpicks.
 Dust a little more of the spice mix onto the skin.

 I've used both alder and apple woods for smoke, which gave the pheasant a light smoky flavor.

 Smoke for two to three hours at 230 degrees Fahrenheit, or until the temperature of the pheasant reaches 165 degrees.